hstarmans/rotorbalancer/README.md

 # Measurements
 <img src="images/singleresult.png" align="center" height="400"/><br>
 For each measurement, the rotor was pulsed at a certain frequency for 20 seconds.
-The motor was then turned off and the acceleration and infrared signal were measured over time.
+The motor was then turned off and the acceleration and infrared signal were measured for 1 second.
 This was done as the the motor interfered with the measurements.
 Turning the motor of resulted in cleaner results.
 Sampling is equidistant at 952 Hertz as this was the maximum sampling frequency of the accelerometer.
 From the measurements it can be seen that the rotor slows down.